Our Trustees

 Our Trustees have responsibility for strategy, quality, compliance, governance and oversight of management.
 They make sure we comply with legislation and all relevant regulations, as well as being our advocates and ambassadors.

-Paul is a pragmatic and achievement-oriented employment solicitor and ER leader.
-He has significant legal, employee relations, commercial and leadership experience in both private practice and industry with a passion for fairness and equality….more
+Paul is an employment law and employee relations consultant, providing pragmatic and achievement-oriented solutions for his clients.
+He has significant legal, employee relations, commercial and leadership experience in both private practice and industry.
+Paul is a passionate coach and mentor who enjoys unlocking potential and problem-solving which is focused on equity and inclusion.

 Prajakta Datar